njmulsqb/njmulsqb.github.io/_drafts/The-Blitzkrieg-Effect: Infiltrating-an-Enterprise-Active-Directory-Environment.md

 ![DC03 Zenmap Output](/assets/images/posts/ad-pentest/port-scan-zenmap.png){:style="display:block; margin-left:auto; margin-right:auto"}

 The fact that the DC was named like DC03 and the other DC was DC04 (10.174.14.19), so there should be DC01 and DC02, right?

+I scanned the other address spaces and there they were!
+DC01 and DC02; so in total we had 4 domain controllers across 2 different VNets.

+# Going non-credentialed first

+I first tried to see if I can break into the domain; tried to get the foothold using just Kali.

+## LLMNR Poisoning

+Began with LLMNR poisoning.
+I used Responder to poison the LLMNR and NBT-NS requests.
+After I ran LLMNR poisoning, I was hoping for hashes flying around in my terminal which usually happens in big environments, but I got nothing.
+Absolute silence!
+I left the the responder running over night expecting to get some hashes but the next day there was nothing on the terminal :(

+I logged into the domain-joined